qianglise/python-for-hpc/content/cupy.md

 - To convert numpy.ndarray to cupy.ndarray, use cupy.array() or cupy.asarray()
 - To convert cupy.ndarray to numpy.ndarray, use cupy.asnumpy() or cupy.ndarray.get()

-As in the above example, the variable l2_gpu remains on the GPU.
-One has to copy the variable back to the CPU explicitly e.g. if printing the result to the screen is needed.
+As in the above example, notice that the variable l2_gpu actually remains on the GPU.
+One has to copy the variable back to the CPU explicitly e.g. if XXXXXXXXXXXprinting the result to the screen is needed.
+XXXXXXXXXXXXXXXXXXXXXX check saving to disks as well

 ```
 >> import numpy as np